kubernetes-retired/kubernetes-anywhere/DOCKER_FOR_MAC.md

 > **Q:** What's good about this approach?
 >
-> **A:** You can actually extend the cluster pretty easily, i.e. start single node on your laptop, add cloeague's laptop as another node or relocate the cluster to cloud :)
+> **A:** You can actually extend the cluster pretty easily, i.e. start single node on your laptop, add colleague's laptop as another node or relocate your cluster to the cloud :)

 First, setup Weave Net:
 ```